CyberMonitor/orquestra-docs/v1/content/other-resources/interfaces.md

 ### Cost functions

 In Orquestra we also have interfaces for the cost functions that are being minimized by the optimizers.
 Cost functions can vary in their complexity – from just calling a simple python function in `BasicCostFunction` to execution and evaluation of quantum circuits on any backend using `AnsatzBasedCostFunction`, but for evaluation they all should need just an array of numerical parameters.
-This interface can also be used for calculating gradients of given cost function – all cost function support finite differences method by default.
+This interface can also be used for calculating gradients of given cost function – all cost functions support finite differences method by default.

 Right now the following cost functions are implemented in Orquestra:
 - **[`BasicCostFunction`](https://github.com/zapatacomputing/z-quantum-core/blob/master/src/python/zquantum/core/cost_function.py):** it allows to use an arbitrary python function as cost function we want to minimize.